-The 'Uman-Botoșani Offensive Operation' was a Soviet part of the 'Dniepr-Carpathian Strategic Offensive Operation' in the western part of Ukraine carried out by Marshal Sovetskogo Soyuza Ivan S. Konev’s 2nd Ukrainian Front against Generalfeldmarschall Erich von Manstein’s Heeresgruppe 'Süd' to split the German army group in two and open the way for a Soviet advance to the Dniestr and Prut rivers in eastern Romania (5 March/17 April 1944).
+The 'Uman-Botoșani Offensive Operation' was the Soviet seventh of the 10 parts together constituting the 'Dniepr-Carpathian Strategic Offensive Operation' in the western part of Ukraine carried out by Marshal Sovetskogo Soyuza Ivan S. Konev’s 2nd Ukrainian Front against Generalfeldmarschall Erich von Manstein’s Heeresgruppe 'Süd' to split the German army group in two and open the way for a Soviet advance to the Dniestr and Prut rivers in eastern Romania (5 March/17 April 1944).

 The 'Uman-Botoșani Offensive Operation' was one of the most successful Soviet operations of the 'Great Patriotic War' on the Eastern Front.
 In something more than one month of combat through the deep mud of the spring rasputitsa and numerous river barriers, the 2nd Ukrainian Front advanced more than 185 miles (300 km), cleared the south-western part of Ukraine of German forces, and advanced into Moldova and Romania.